On the Road: Part Three

 In the spring of 1949, Sal takes a bus from New York to Denver.
 He is depressed and lonesome; none of his friends are around.
 After receiving some money, he leaves Denver for San Francisco to see Dean.
 Camille is pregnant and unhappy, and Dean has injured his thumb trying to hit Marylou for sleeping with other men.
 Camille throws them out, and Sal invites Dean to come to New York, planning to travel further to Italy.
 They meet Galatea, who tells Dean off: "You have absolutely no regard for anybody but yourself and your kicks."
-Sal realizes she is right—Dean is the "HOLY GOOF"—but also defends him, as "he's got the secret that we're all busting to find out."
+Sal realizes she is right—Dean is the "HOLY GOOF"—but also defends him, as "he's got the secret that we're all busting to find out".
 After a night of jazz and drinking in Little Harlem on Folsom Street, they depart.
 On the way to Sacramento they meet a "fag", who propositions them.
 Dean tries to hustle some money out of this but is turned down.
 During this part of the trip Sal and Dean have ecstatic discussions having found "IT" and "TIME".
 In Denver a brief argument shows the growing rift between the two, when Dean reminds Sal of his age, Sal being the older of the two.
 They get a 1947 Cadillac that needs to be taken to Chicago from a travel bureau.
 Dean drives most of the way, crazy, careless, often speeding at over 100 mph, delivering the car in a disheveled state.
 By bus they move on to Detroit and spend a night on Skid Row, Dean hoping to find his homeless father.
-From Detroit they share a ride to New York and arrive at Sal's aunt's new flat in Long Island.
+From Detroit they share a ride to New York and arrive at Sal's aunt's new flat on Long Island.
 They go on partying in New York, where Dean meets Inez and gets her pregnant while his wife is expecting their second child.